-Each spring, FT and PT research students at NCAD make a formal presentation of recent work in a Work in Progress seminar.
+Each spring, FT and PT research students at NCAD will make a formal presentation of recent work in a Work in Progress seminar.
 The audience for this event will be formed of peers (other research students) and your supervisors.
 NCAD will announce the date of this event in the autumn so that all research students can participate.
 It is a major point in the postgraduate year at NCAD.

 An opportunity to present work in progress, students are encouraged to use this event to secure feedback from peers and staff prior to the completion of a body of work (such as a chapter or a design or art works).
-Ideally, this work will be completed prior to the Annual Progress Review meeting, so that a clear evaluation of the development of your work can be made at this meeting.
+Ideally, this work will be completed prior to a meeting of the Research Studies Panel, so that a clear evaluation of the development of your work can be made at this meeting.